-Though she tested positive for FIV, this will have no negative impact on her health or longevity — cats with FIV live long, normal, healthy lives, just like any other cat, require no medication, and the virus is not easily transmitted between spayed or neutered cats.
+Though Angel tested positive for FIV, this will have no negative impact on her health or longevity — cats with FIV can live long, normal, healthy lives, just like any other cat, and the virus is not easily transmitted between spayed or neutered cats.
+But to minimize her risk for other infections, Angel MUST be strictly indoor-only.
 Angel tested negative for feline leukemia, is box-trained, spayed, and current on vaccinations.
-For more information or an adoption application, email ClayvilleCritters@cox.net, call the shelter at (401) 647-7200, or visit the shelter during regular hours: Tue, Wed, Fri 7 to 11 a.m., Thursday 6 to 9 p.m., Saturday 10 a.m. to 3 p.m.
+For more information or an adoption application, call the shelter at (401) 647-7200 or visit her during regular hours: Tue, Wed, Fri 7 to 11 a.m., Thursday 6 to 9 p.m., Saturday 10 a.m. to 3 p.m.

 A digital application can be downloaded by clicking the "Cat Adoption Form PDF" link below, filled in with Acrobat Reader (also available as a mobile app), and emailed to ClayvilleCritters@cox.net.

 Your message has been sent to Scituate RI Animal Shelter.

 You'll receive a copy, too, at to help you keep track of which pets you've inquired about, and which shelters and rescues you've emailed.

 NOTE: Some shelters have physical locations you can visit; some of these shelters may only have pets for a limited time, so please do not wait for a reply—just go visit the shelter!
 Other organizations are rescue groups run by busy volunteers who may take a while to reply.
 You can find information about the shelter or rescue group caring for this pet, and their adoption procedures, on the pet's details page on Adopt-a-Pet.com.